Should your business switch from landlines to VoIP?

 Uptime is the percentage of time that a provider is online and is functioning.
 Typically expressed as a percentage, 99.999% uptime means that only six minutes a year, service might not be available.

 The IT industry calls this “five nines,” which is the gold standard for uptime.

 Landline phones are prone to outages from weather, power outages, and wire cuts.
-It can often take hours or days for the phone company to restore service.
+The phone company often takes hours or days to restore service.
 Additionally, it might not always be clear about the cause of such issues.
 Unified communication failures can be caused by faulty equipment or something else outside of your control.